-27 February 2007
+28 February 2007

 Statement of H.E.
-Ms. Sheikha Haya Rashed Al Khalifa, President of the 61st Session of the General Assembly, on "The United Nations: Our Shared Responsibility to Address Humanity's Global Challenges" at a Hearing with the Italian Senate Committee on Foreign Affairs and Migration
+Ms. Sheikha Haya Rashed Al Khalifa, President of the 61st Session of the General Assembly, on "The United Nations: Our Shared Responsibility to address Humanity's Global Challenges" for the German Association for the United Nations